Oxycodone and Ibuprofen

 - Take with a full glass of water.

 - Do not take more than what your doctor told you to take.
 Taking more than you are told may raise your chance of very bad side effects.

 - Do not take oxycodone and ibuprofen for longer than you were told by your doctor.

-- If you have been taking this medicine for a long time or at high doses, it may not work as well and you may need higher doses to get the same effect.
+- If you have been taking oxycodone and ibuprofen for a long time or at high doses, it may not work as well and you may need higher doses to get the same effect.
 This is known as tolerance.
 Call your doctor if oxycodone and ibuprofen stops working well.
 Do not take more than ordered.

-- If you have been taking this medicine on a regular basis and you stop it all of a sudden, you may have signs of withdrawal.
+- If you have been taking oxycodone and ibuprofen on a regular basis and you stop it all of a sudden, you may have signs of withdrawal.
 Do not stop taking oxycodone and ibuprofen all of a sudden without calling your doctor.
 Tell your doctor if you have any bad effects.

 - Have your blood work checked if you are on oxycodone and ibuprofen for a long time.
 Talk with your doctor.

 - If you smoke, talk with your doctor.